NetworkingPassionate/Social-Engineering/README.md

  <br>  <br>
 ## 🛡️ Cybersecurity Engineering Practices – Staff Awareness Guide
  <br>
 Welcome to the team!
 As stewards of sensitive data, it's our collective responsibility to uphold the highest standards in cybersecurity.
-This document outlines **essential engineering practices** that every staff member—technical or non-technical—should understand and follow to ensure data confidentiality, integrity, and availability.
+This document outlines **essential engineering practices** that every staff member—technical or non-technical should understand and follow to ensure data confidentiality, integrity, and availability.

 #### 🔑 Core Principles